terminalforlife/PerlProjects/README.md

   * [getip](source/getip) - View your internal and/or external IP address.
   * [gitsap](source/gitsap) - Display an elegant overview of your git repositories.
   * [lsbins](source/lsbins) - A descriptive, searchable overview of PATH executables.
-  * [previewer](source/previewer) - Perl program to pretty-print Linux Mint package reviews.
+  * [previewer](source/previewer) - CLI solution to printing Linux Mint package reviews.
   * [redshifter](source/redshifter) - Redshift wrapper offering extra functionality
   * [tudu](source/tudu) - Configurable developer tool to overview projects' todos.
   * [ubuchk](source/ubuchk) - Send your Ubuntu system to the doctor for a check-up.